Adapter Pattern Tutorial

 stereotype target

-13. In the Stereotype tab of the Class Specification dialog box, select PTN Members Creatable and click > to assign it to Target class.
+13. In the Stereotype tab of the Class Specification dialog box, select PTN Members Creatable and click the right arrow to assign it to the Target class.
 Click OK to confirm.

 stereotype ptn members creatable